syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-TextAnnotation.md

 * The [TextAnnotationDirection](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_TextAnnotationDirection) property is used to set the shape direction of the text annotation.

-* To set the size for text annotation, use UnitWidth and UnitHeight properties.
+* To set the size for text annotation, use the UnitWidth and UnitHeight properties.

 * The OffsetX and OffsetY property is used to set the distance between the BPMN node and the TextAnnotation.

 * The TextAnnotation element can be moved (if their have connected with any BPMN Node) while dragging the BPMN node.

-The following code example represent, how to create a TextAnnotation.
+The following code example represents how to create a TextAnnotation.

 {% tabs %}
 {% highlight c# %}

-//Initialize the diagram
+//Initialize the diagram.
 SfDiagram diagram = new SfDiagram();

- //Initialize the BpmnNodeViewModel with type as TextAnnotation BpmnNodeViewModel textannotation = new BpmnNodeViewModel() {
+ //Initialize the BpmnNodeViewModel with the type as TextAnnotation.
+BpmnNodeViewModel textannotation = new BpmnNodeViewModel() {
    OffsetX = 300,